approach0/pya0/training-and-inference/README.md

     --use_prebuilt_index arqmath-task1-colbert-cocomae-600
 ```

-Finally, there is an utility to quickly evaluate the effectiveness of a single checkpoint or a history of checkpoints by reranking the judged docuemnt set:
+Finally, there is a utility to quickly evaluate the effectiveness of a single checkpoint or a history of checkpoints by reranking the judged docuemnt set:
 ```sh
 $ python -m pya0.transformer_eval pipeline inference.ini pipeline__eval_arqmath3_single_vec \
     --var_backbone models/path/to/ckpt --device a6000_0